samsmithnz/SoftwareAdvice/00-Outline.md

     1. Technology.
 When to use microservices.
 When not to.
 When to use containers.
 What language to use.
     2. Middleware.
 Frameworks.
 Packages.
 DI.
 Entity framework

-## Blockchain

-Why?

 ## Managing technical debt

 we need to understand what we have.
 What projects are older, what projects have risky/old technology.
 We need to catalog all applications

-## AI

-- Garbage in == Garbage out
-- Where AI excels today and where you should use it.

 ## Cloud Native
 - VM's are not cloud native.
 If you are deploying VM's in 2021 for a new application, you are failing the cloud